achingbrain/mongoose-crate-gm/README.md

             blur: '5x10'
 ```

-For more information on available transforms, see the [ImageMagick website](http://www.imagemagick.org/script/command-line-options.php).
+For more information on available transforms, see the [GraphicsMagick website](http://www.graphicsmagick.org/convert.html).

 ### Changing the destination format